Exploit-install/PSAttack-1/README.md

 ## PS>Punch [![Build status](https://ci.appveyor.com/api/projects/status/x8doqg2vv73f131x?svg=true)](https://ci.appveyor.com/project/jaredhaight/pspunch)

-An portable console aimed at making pentesting with PowerShell a little easier.
+A portable console aimed at making pentesting with PowerShell a little easier.

 #### What is it
 PS>Punch combines some of the best projects in the infosec powershell community into a self contained executable.
 It's designed to evade antivirus and Incident Response teams.